Kiss cam

-The kiss cam is a social pastime that takes place during arena, stadium and court sporting events in the United States and Canada.
-A 'kiss cam' camera scans the crowd, and selects a couple, their images being shown on the jumbotron screens in the arena.
+A kiss cam is a video camera feature used at sports and entertainment venues in which the camera selects two people in the audience, typically a couple, and broadcasts their image on a large screen with the expectation that they will kiss.
+The practice is intended as a lighthearted diversion during breaks in the main event, such as timeouts in sports games.
+A kiss is usually met with cheers or applause from the crowd, while a refusal may prompt boos or laughter.

+Overview

 The kiss cam tradition originated in California in the early 1980s, as a way to fill in the gaps in play in professional baseball games, taking advantage of the possibilities of the then-new giant video screens.

 When the kiss cam is in action, the audience may be alerted by a known 'kiss-related' song being played, and/or an announcer warning the crowd.
 The crowd attending then pay attention to the marked 'kiss cam' video screen.
 Normally, several consecutive couples are selected, and appear on the screen.
 As each pair appear onscreen, they are then expected to kiss.
 Additionally, sporting event staff may appear as couples who reject kisses or proposals in order to entertain or surprise the attending audience.

 A kiss is traditionally rewarded by applause, clapping, cheers and whistles, whereas a refusal to kiss is booed.
 It is intended as a light-hearted diversion to the main event during a timeout, television timeout, or similar downtime.

-The couple focused on by the camera may not be in a romantic relationship.
-They may in fact be relatives, friends, or strangers.
-A platonic, perhaps awkward kiss often then results.
-Sometimes a refusal can generate a humorous twist for those watching.

-The kiss cam screen often appears on television if the event is televised.
-The couple focused on may not wish their attendance together at the event to be widely publicized.

-Some couples, although not wishing to kiss, feel intimidated by the crowd reaction, and feel forced to do so.
-Other instances may find the couple not noticing themselves on the screen, and the resulting inaction can be humorous or embarrassing.
+In the case of particularly original or sensational shots, the situation may be staged.